-On Saturday, September 14, 2024, a tragic incident unfolded at Reggio Calabria Airport in Italy.
-Gabriella Cario, a 57-year-old flight attendant and mother of three, suddenly collapsed while boarding an ITA Airways flight to Rome.
+On Saturday, September 14, 2024, a tragic incident unfolded at Reggio Calabria Airport in southern Italy.
+Gabriella Cario, a 57-year-old off-duty flight attendant and mother of three, suddenly collapsed while boarding an ITA Airways flight to Rome as a passenger.
 Despite feeling ill prior to boarding, Cario had chosen to continue her journey home instead of seeking medical attention.

 Reports suggest that Cario was visibly unwell but was determined to continue her journey.
 However, she collapsed shortly after boarding ITA Airways flight 1156, to the shock of passengers and crew members.
 Paramedics were immediately summoned but were unable to revive her.
 Cario’s exact cause of death is yet to be officially confirmed, with reports only mentioning a sudden illness.